Rachel Abbott: Career

 In 2009, Abbott decided to write a book about an average, everyday woman put into a situation where she had no other option but to commit murder.
 It took Abbott 18 months to write the first draft.
-In November 2011, after it was rejected by several literary agents, Abbott, then 59, published her first novel, Only the Innocent, on Amazon, under her pen name.
+In November 2011, after rejection by several literary agents, Abbott, then 59, published her first novel, Only the Innocent, on Amazon, under her pen name.
 The book sold slowly at first, with sales taking off after Abbott put together a strong marketing campaign.

 Abbott followed up Only the Innocent in 2013 with The Back Road and in 2014 with Sleep Tight.
 Her fourth novel, Stranger Child, was published on 24 February 2015.
 Later that year, she published the novella Nowhere Child, which has the same characters as Stranger Child.
 In 2016, she published her sixth novel, Kill Me Again.
 Her five novels and one novella all focus on relationships and crime, and all feature the same detective, Chief Inspector Tom Douglas.
 Abbott has described the character as "a genuinely honest, nice guy who just seems to be attracted to the wrong women."

-Working with an agent since 2012, she published in the UK, and through a publisher in North America.
+Working with an agent since 2012, she published in the UK and through a publisher in North America.
 Her books have been translated into seven different languages.

 By 2015, Abbott's first three novels, all published in the UK, with the first two published by Thomas & Mercer in the US, had combined to sell one million copies.
 All three have been bestsellers in Amazon's Kindle store.
 By March 2016, she had sold two million books.
 In 2015, Abbott was named Amazon's most popular independently published author in the UK; she is Amazon's number one e-book seller in crime and thriller writing.
 Also in 2015, she was named the 14th bestselling author over the last five years on Amazon's Kindle in the UK, after first publishing on the platform in 2011.
-For the year 2015 (through August), Stranger Child was the most borrowed book from Amazon UK's Kindle Owners' Lending Library service, and number 11 on Amazon UK's list of best-selling eBooks of 2015.
+For the year 2015 (through August), Stranger Child was the most borrowed book from Amazon UK's Kindle Owners' Lending Library service, and number 11 on Amazon UK's list of best-selling ebooks of 2015.

 In 2017, The Express called her the "Queen of the twisted suspense novel."
-That year, following a five-way auction, Abbott signed a two-book deal with Headline Publishing Group to become a "hybrid author".
-The first book in the deal is And So It Begins, a psychological thriller that asks if there can ever be a proper defence for murder.
-It introduced a new character, Sergeant Stephanie King, and will be published later in 2018.
+That year, following a five-way auction, Abbott signed a two-book deal with Headline Publishing Group to become a hybrid author.
+The first book in the deal, And So It Begins, is a psychological thriller that asks if there can ever be a proper defence for murder.
+It introduced a new character, Sergeant Stephanie King, and was published in 2018.

-Abbott was invited to be a judge for Amazon's inaugural Kindle Storyteller Award in 2017 alongside model and actress Lily Cole and the Alliance of Independent Authors founder Orna Ross.
+Abbott was invited to be a judge for Amazon's inaugural Kindle Storyteller Award in 2017, alongside model and actress Lily Cole and the Alliance of Independent Authors founder Orna Ross.

-In 2018, Abbott published her seventh novel, Come A Little Closer.
-As of 2021, Abbott has sold over 4 million copies of her books worldwide.
+In 2018, Abbott published her seventh novel, Come a Little Closer.
+As of 2021, Abbott has sold more than four million copies of her books worldwide.